 - The rules also allow for catch-up contributions provided you are age 50 or older.
 Per IRC Sec.
-414 (v), if the business owner has the applicable self-employment earned income, she can make additional catch amounts of $6,500 for 2020 or $6,500 for tax year 2021 if age 50 or older.
+414 (v), if the business owner has the applicable self-employment earned income, she can make additional catch amounts of $6,500 for 2021 if age 50 or older.
+The $6,500 employee catchup remains the same for 2022.

 Roth designated employee contributions

 - Since 2006, the self-employed have been allowed to treat all or some portion of their salary deferral limit (the $19,500 in 2021, or $20,500 in 2022) as designated Roth solo 401(k) contributions.

 - The designated Roth solo 401k contributions are outlined in IRC Sec.
 402A, and treated as after-tax contributions (that is, you cannot take a tax deduction on your taxes for the contribution).

 - The flip side is that all earnings resulting from the Roth solo 401k contributions can be distributed tax-free.